Martinomagnifico/reveal.js-plugintoolkit/README.md

 The toolkit provides a flexible CSS loading utility that simplifies plugin styling.
 The path is derived from the JS path that the plugin is loaded from.
 It is expected that the CSS is in the same location.
 If a path is correctly found, it will be inserted in the DOM.

+The CSS filename is expected to be the same as the JS filename, and the following locations are checked:

+- script-path/myplugin.css (same location as the JS)
+- plugin/myplugin/myplugin.css (like other Reveal plugins)

 ### Usage

 ```typescript